Getting more women into leadership roles could boost the economy by almost $900 million, according to new research commissioned by FlexCareers...

 Considering returning to work after a career break?
 Register with us to ensure you are the first to hear of new return to work programs with leading employers created to better support your return.

 Betsy is a FlexCareers community member who kindly offered to share her story.
-If you have a story you’d like to share, you can use the link below or email us at or email us at [email protected]
+If you have a story you’d like to share, you can contact us here.

 FlexCareers is Australia and New Zealand’s most experienced Return to Work partner, offering a variety of products and services to individuals and organisations.